bquistorff/Stata-modules/README.md

 Bash scripts can just be downloaded.

-Forks of SSC packages
+Forks
 ---------------------
+Forks of SSC packages (New named [original name]): latabstat_simple [latabstat], outtable_simple [outtable], sutex_env [sutex], usepackage_simple [usepackage], matsave_simple [matsave]

+Some other packages are taken from the Stata mailing list.

-Same named (when overriding an installation for a package from a new source, -ado uninstall- the previous one): ivreg2out, matsave
+Note that when overriding an installation for a package with the same name from a new source, -ado uninstall- the previous one

-New named (original name): latabstat_simple (latabstat), outtable_simple (outtable), sutex_env (sutex), usepackage_simple (usepackage)

 Why not SSC?
 =======